damons/pc/PLUGINS.md

 The command name can be whatever you want, but the following is better to respect the default naming convention: `<context>:<action>`.
 Hotkeys are composed by (Mousetrap supported keys)[https://craig.is/killing/mice#keys].

 **Bonus feature**: if your command ends with `:prefix`, it would mean that you want to use this command with an additional digit to the command.
-Then Hyper will create all your commands under the hood.
+Then Procli will create all your commands under the hood.
 For example, this keymap `'pane:hide:prefix': 'ctrl+shift'` will automatically generate the following:
 ```
 {
   'pane:hide:1': 'ctrl+shift+1',